-Prior to working with federally sentenced women, Kim has worked with at-risk youth both in residential programs and in the shelter system.
-She has expertise in direct client service work, training and facilitation, as well as program development.
-Kim holds a 4 year Bachelor of Arts degree in Criminology and English, with a minor in Psychology from St. Thomas University.
-She also has a Certificate in Conflict Management and Mediation from Conrad Grabel University College as well as a Certificate in Trauma Counseling for Front Line Workers from the Hinks-Dellcrest Institute.
+Prior to working with federally sentenced women, I have worked with at-risk youth both in residential programs and in the shelter system.
+I have expertise in direct client service work, training and facilitation, as well as program development.
+I hold a 4 year Bachelor of Arts degree in Criminology and English, with a minor in Psychology from St. Thomas University.
+I also have a Certificate in Conflict Management and Mediation from Conrad Grabel University College as well as a Certificate in Trauma Counseling for Front Line Workers from the Hinks-Dellcrest Institute.